dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 Another reason it is difficult for a social theorist to assert a proposition which will interest laymen as well as experts is that the topics on which experts have assumptions are often so obscure that laymen have no assumptions about these topics at all.
 (This is even more the case in the natural sciences.)
 The social theorist, however, can make laymen interested in expert propositions about these esoteric topics if he can first make them feel the necessity and value of having an assumption—any assumption—about these topics.
 He can make a topic thus ‘significant' to laymen—i.e. make it a subject of their on-going theoretical activity—by first demonstrating its concrete effect on their on-going practical activity.
 Importance is the mother of Interest even if Refutation is the father.

-4. Further research into the implications of interesting propositions
+#### 4. Further research into the implications of interesting propositions

 I wish to re-emphasize the fact that I did not intend for The Index of the Interesting to be definitive.
 Both the collection and the categorization of interesting propositions need further refinement.

 A more sophisticated method of identifying interesting propositions should be developed.
 In the case of sociology, it might be fruitful to take a survey of sociologists in which they would be asked to ‘name your five favourite sociological propositions'.
 Or one might analyse those sociological propositions chosen for highlighting in the American Sociologist in order to see what the staff of the official organ of the profession considers interesting.
 Sociological propositions which aroused general interest may also be found in those articles chosen for reprinting either in the Bobbs-Merrill Reprint Series or in various popular texts of ‘selected readings'.

-# That's Interesting!

 A more formal category system of interesting propositions should also be developed.
 It could be modelled along the lines of those category systems of all possible propositions (judgements) developed by Aristotle in his Organon, Kant in his Critique of Pure Reason, Hegel in his Logic, or some more recent system.
 Furthermore, the usefulness of the category system would be increased by specifying its sub-categories on lower levels of abstraction.